-IWhy color your own clay?
+Why color your own clay?

+US Pigments is also a stain supplier.
 Though many other stains work very well with clay bodies, you do have to buy a small sample and test them first with each clay body.

-I always add a high percentage of color to my clay because mixing is such a messy job and it is very easy to add white clay later to lighten the colors.
 It’s also much easier to store 20 lbs of concentrated colored clay then 80 pounds of pastels.

 My basic Mason Stains with percentages.